 You have the choice of using the classic white rice paper or brown rice paper wrappers that will affect the look and, subtly, the taste of the sausages.

 - To make the casing add lukewarm water to a large bowl.
 Dip a rice paper sheet into the water, one at a time, for 5 seconds, and allow the excess water to drip off.
 Then place the sheet on a cutting board lined with oiled parchment paper.

 - Place a steamed sausage onto the damp ripe paper sheet and fold it over the sausage once, then fold the sides in and continue to roll it, like a cigar.
 Repeat this step with the remaining sausages.

 - Preheat a large skillet over medium heat.
 Brush the sausages with a little oil on each side and then add to the pan.
 Lightly fry for around 7-10 minutes, turning every minute or so, until heated through.

 How To Serve

-If you want to serve these ‘vegetarian bratwurst’ style, then you can serve as a sandwich or vegan hot dog in a bun with mustard (lots of it!), onions, and several other options of toppings and sides.
+If you want to serve these ‘vegetarian bratwurst’ style, then you can serve as a sandwich or vegan hot dog in a bun.
+Add mustard (lots of it!), onions, and several other options of toppings and sides.